 The Wildwood Park District board is comprised of five resident-elected, non-compensated members called commissioners.
 Terms are for six years, but the board or the community can elect to change terms to four years.
 In general, two seats are up for election in the spring of each odd-numbered year.
 Typically, election information is shared in the Fall of the year prior to the Consolidated Election (the Wildwood Park District does not hold Primary Elections).

-Interested individuals should follow the Wildwood Park District Facebook, Instagram, and NextDoor pages, as well as the Board of Commissioners page on the Wildwood Park District website, and subscribe to the Wildwood Park District E-Newsletters for communication regarding the April 2025 Consolidated Election, procedures, and petition packet availability.
+Individuals interested in running for the board should follow the Wildwood Park District Facebook and Instagram pages, as well as the Board of Commissioners page on the Wildwood Park District website, and subscribe to the Wildwood Park District E-Newsletters for communications regarding seat vacancies and elections.
 Please also follow the Lake County Clerk’s marketing channels for pertinent election timeline updates.
 The Lake County Elections hub can be found here: https://www.lakecountyil.gov/300/Candidate-Services.

 For additional questions, please contact the Wildwood Park District office at 847.223.7275 or info@wildwoodparkdistrict.com.